Manual

 Definition: Nationals from these countries face a near-total suspension of entry into the United States.

-Countries: Afghanistan, Burma (Myanmar), Chad, Republic of Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Libya, Somalia, Sudan, Yemen.
+Countries: Afghanistan, Burma (Myanmar), Burkina Faso, Chad, Republic of Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Laos, Libya, Mali, Niger, Sierra Leone, Somalia, South Sudan, Sudan, Syria, Yemen.
+(Also includes Palestinian Authority travel documents).

 Impact Matrix: Group A